maltti22/Udacity-Data-engineering-nanodegree/4 Project : Data Lake/README.md

 The files found at this project are the following:

-- dl.cfg: File with AWS credentials.
+- dl.cfg - File with AWS credentials.
-- etl.py: Program that extracts songs and log data from S3, transforms it using Spark, and loads the dimensional tables created in parquet format back to S3 backet.
+- etl.py - Python script that extracts songs and log data from S3, transforms it using Spark, and loads the dimensional tables created in parquet format back to S3 backet.
 - README.md: Current file, contains detailed information about the project.

 # Files in the repository